saashqdev/kubevue.github.io/src/views/guides/assets.md

 Icon-font can be easily set in color and size using CSS.

-In Vusion, we developed an [icon-font-loader](https://github.com/saashqdev/icon-font-loader/blob/master/README.md), which provides a custom property `icon-font`, which is very convenient to use:
+In Kubevue, we developed an [icon-font-loader](https://github.com/saashqdev/icon-font-loader/blob/master/README.md), which provides a custom property `icon-font`, which is very convenient to use:

 > Note: Use it in `:after`.